wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-List.md

 - [2015-Readings in Database Systems-5th #Book#](http://www.redbook.io/): Readings in Database Systems (commonly known as the "Red Book") has offered readers an opinionated take on both classic and cutting-edge research in the field of data management since 1988.

 - [2019-Database Internal #Book#](https://www.databass.dev): The book consists of two parts: Storage Engines and Distributed Systems since that’s where most of the differences between the vast majority of databases is coming from.

 ### SQL

+- [2018-SQL Queries for Mere Mortals: A Hands-On Guide to Data Manipulation in SQL-4th Edition #Book#](https://parg.co/oUa): SQL Queries for Mere Mortals has earned worldwide praise as the clearest, simplest tutorial on writing effective queries with the latest SQL standards and database applications.
+Now, author John L. Viescas has updated this hands-on classic with even more advanced and valuable techniques.

 - [2019-How to Teach People SQL #Book#](https://dataschool.com/how-to-teach-people-sql/): This book will help you empathize with people learning SQL for the first time.